 Vice-Admiral Horatio Nelson (29 September 1758 - 21 October 1805) was an English sea captain and one of Britain's greatest naval heroes.
 Nelson commanded the British fleet during the Napoleonic Wars, fighting against the French and Spanish and securing a series of decisive naval victories.

 Nelson was shot by a French sniper during the Battle of Trafalgar on 21 October 1805.
 He was struck while pacing the quarterdeck of his ship HMS Victory with Captain Thomas Hardy, at about 1.15pm.

-It struck him downwards on his left shoulder, with a force that threw him to his knees.
+According to accounts of his death, the musket shot struck Nelson down through his left shoulder, with a force that threw him to his knees.
 It smashed two ribs and tore through his left lung, severing a major artery on the way.
-Then having fractured his spine, it lodged beneath his right shoulder blade.
+The bullet lodged beneath his right shoulder blade.

-Nelson was carried below deck for medical help butu nothing could be done.
+Nelson was carried below deck to receive medical attention but nothing could be done.
 He survived for three hours, long enough to hear from Hardy that the British had achieved a great victory.
-Satisfied, he prepared himself for death.
-He gave last directions for his fleet and left affectionate messages for his lover Emma Hamilton and their child, Horatia.
+With Chaplain Alexander Scott, Surgeon William Beatty and Purser Walter Burke attending, Nelson gave Hardy final directions for the fleet and left affectionate messages for his lover Emma Hamilton and their child, Horatia.

 Nelson’s death became the central event of the Battle of Trafalgar.
 Even at the time, it overshadowed the triumph of the great victory.
 Ordinary seamen broke down crying when the news spread through the fleet and when the news reached Britain, the nation went into mourning.